jtamboli07/BPMEWorkshop/services_Process_Project.md

 ![build_project](images/buildproject/14.png)

 This is a good CRUD pattern process i often use for maintaining data in simple lookup tables.
-You will come to realise that you use lookjup tables a lot on BPM solutions.
+You will come to realise that you use lookup tables a lot on BPM solutions.

+Now create a similar process for maintaining the state rules case data table.